Showing posts with label tools. Show all posts

 This got me thinking: In all my adult life, I've never bought a garbage bag, so when my supply of plastic grocery bags is depleted, I must figure out an eco-friendly substitution.
 I will put the environment first!
 (But, must I start paying for my trash bags?
 To be determined.)

 Another item I'm too darn cheap to buy is a (2) food bag clip.
-If you buy special chips to keep your potato chips or salad bags closed, surely you're not applying yourself!
+If you buy special clips to keep your potato chips or salad bags closed, surely you're not applying yourself!
 I just use office paper clips (like the top image) to keep a clear bag with servings of food in it closed.

 Moreover these days I'm more mindful of not buying certain kitchen, or household tools if something I already own gets the job done!
 At times I'm tempted to buy a (3) lent brush for my clothes.
 However I find they work no better than a household bristle scrub brush.
 So I decided against a special lent brush.